Spanish–Moro conflict: Campaigns of 1886 and 1887 against Rio Grande Moros

 Upon his return to Zamboanga, Serina transferred his headquarters to Cotabato, where he arrived November 14.
 On the 15th he sailed in the Bacolod for a trip up the Rio Grande, preceded by a gunboat, 130 soldiers, and some 20 officers as guard.
 The steamers, joined by 2 gunboats, continued the voyage to Bacat.
 They were fired upon several times during the trip up and once while returning.
-On the 20th it was learned that the Dato Sanhuan, an ally of the Spaniards, had been assassinated by partisans of Uto, and that the latter was preparing forts and defenses against the threatened campaign.
+On the 20th it was learned that the Datu Sanhuan, an ally of the Spaniards, had been assassinated by partisans of Uto, and that the latter was preparing forts and defenses against the threatened campaign.
 On December 6, 300 men reinforced Bacat.
-On the same day the followers of Dato Ayunan revenged themselves at Talayan for the killing of his brother Sanhuan, killing 7 of Uto's followers, 2 of whom were datos.
+On the same day the followers of Datu Ayunan revenged themselves at Talayan for the killing of his brother Sanhuan, killing 7 of Uto's followers, 2 of whom were datus.
 On December 10, 500 men reinforced Cotabato.

 On January 1, 1887, Tumbao was occupied by Lieutenant-Colonel Matos with about 300 men from Cotabato and a company of engineers from Libungan.
 A few days later Lieutenant-Colonel Holguin followed with troops from Zamboanga and Cotabato, and two forts were constructed at a bend in the Rio Grande, 10 miles from Tumbao and 3 from Bacat.

 Meanwhile, General Terrero had prepared his expedition, and early in January sailed from Manila with a force composed of 5 infantry regiments, 3 companies of artillery, 2 squadrons of cavalry, 300 disciplinarios, and 8 field and 2 siege guns.
 After a short stop at Zamboanga the expedition sailed for Polloc, where several gunboats had assembled.
 On the 14th three transports were sent with troops to Forts Bacat, Liong, and Piramide without a single Moro being seen.
 On the 19th the cavalry, marines, and some artillery were also taken to Bacat.
 To compose the expedition ships and troops had been drawn from throughout the archipelago, less than 1,000 men remaining to guard Manila, and not a gunboat or a soldier, except of the civil guard, being left in the Visayas.
 In Jolo. where hostilities were commencing.
 Colonel Arolas had but 320 men.
 Considerable discontent was apparent in Manila from this situation.